Program and courses Entrepreneurship and Business Innovation BSc

 - You will develop into an change maker: get ready to start your own business or become the driving force of business innovation within an existing company.

-- The program is taught by a team of passionate educators.
-All of them are qualified academic.
-Most are active researchers are eager to understand and inform entrepreneurship and innovation practice.
+- The program is taught by a team of passionate educators, all of them qualified academics.
+Most are active researchers who are eager to understand and inform entrepreneurship and innovation practice.
 All are exposed to the realities of business and innovation through research, co-teaching with entrepreneurs, business innovators, and investors, and/or through consulting assignments from entrepreneurs and businesses.
 Some have started one or multiple businesses, and/or have been instrumental to make business innovation happen.

 - The diversity of the student body will be part of our entrepreneurship ecosystem, which provides a unique is mirrored in the team of educators.
 We come from the Netherlands, Belgium, India, Bulgaria, the USA and several other countries.
 Most of us have taught courses at the under graduate, graduate and post graduate levels at research universities in multiple countries.
 We are well connected to the field and use our network to invite entrepreneurs, investors and corporate business innovators to co-teach classes and to give feedback on student projects.